sictweb/bti425-2020/graded-work/assign5.md

 Here's a brief list of specifications that you must implement:

-* Design and use a class to hold a "user account"
+* Design and use a class that describes a "user account"
-* Maintain, in local storage, a collection of user accounts
+* Maintain, in the browser's local storage, a collection of user accounts
 * Code a component that enables authentication
 * For the Team entity (in your Teams API), support the full range of CRUD tasks, by more correctly using *template-driven forms*
 * Deploy to a public host, and show that it can run correctly on devices (including your smartphone)